JohnTheFawn/ffxiv-mitgation-overlay/README.md

 This helps to separate the buffs into a separate area to make them easier to view and track.
 The bars also offer a convenient way of estimating the time remaining without having to read any values.

+## Requirements and installation.

+This is an addon for ACT, so [ACT itself is required](https://advancedcombattracker.com/download.php) and [must already be set up](https://github.com/ravahn/FFXIV_ACT_Plugin).

 ## Screenshots

+Working on it

 ## F.A.Q